Click any question below to get the answers you’re looking for!

 - Returning attendees take less time for us to set up on our website and Discord server.

-- The earlier people register, the more time we have to answer their questions, put them in our Attendee Directory, and list their sell sheets in our Discord server.
+- The earlier people register, the more time we have to answer their questions, put them in our Attendee Directory, and help with any issues that come up as they add prototypes to the event's listing or post sell sheets in our Discord server.

 - The earlier people register, the sooner we know how many moderator shifts we will need to cover.